-The Kay center offers hundreds of acres of a variety of high quality native plant habitats.
-Over 80 acres of meadow habitat are maintained by mowing and prescribed burning and dominated by goldenrods, little bluestem and patches of other native species.
-Mature mixed hardwood forests and Hemlock glens thrive along the Black River.
+The Kay center offers hundreds of acres of a variety of high-quality native plant habitats.
+Over 80 acres of meadow habitat is maintained by mowing and prescribed burning and dominated by goldenrods, little bluestem, and patches of other native species.
+Mature mixed hardwood forests and hemlock glens thrive along the Black River.
 Five species listed as species of concern or endangered by the NJ Natural Heritage Program have been documented at the Kay Center, a testament to the high quality of the native ecosystem.

-offers a tranquil and beautiful location for bird watchers, nature lovers, and hikers to enjoy their favorite pastime This is a special place for bird watching as you may have the pleasure of spotting American goldfinch, Eastern bluebird, Red-bellied woodpecker and Wild Turkey.
-Watch for butterflies and enjoy colorful flowers in the Meadow Garden in the Kay Center front courtyard and a Butterfly Garden on the opposite side of the Center.
+The Kay Center offers a tranquil and beautiful location for bird watchers, nature lovers, and hikers to enjoy their favorite pastime This is a special place for bird watching as you may have the pleasure of spotting American goldfinch, eastern bluebird, red-bellied woodpecker, and wild turkey.
+Watch for butterflies and enjoy colorful flowers in the Meadow Garden in the Kay Center front courtyard and a butterfly garden on the opposite side of the Center.
 Spread a picnic blanket and take a moment to just relax and enjoy the vista behind the Center.

 The Special Events page highlights programs and activities, offering unique and fun opportunities for visitors of all ages.